-Bachelor of Business Administration with a Major in Accounting and 5-Year Program in Accounting (BBA/MBA)
+Bachelor of Business Administration with a Major in Accounting

 The program in accounting provides students with a course of study designed to qualify them for careers in either public accounting, private accounting, or financial management.
-Two degree plans are available: the 120-hour BBA and the 5-Year (150-hour) BBA/MBA curriculum.
 The accounting BBA prepares students to work in a variety of accounting and business fields, tailored to their individual interests.
-The accounting 5-Year program prepares students for careers in public accounting, as well as higher level entry points into major banks, corporations, government agencies, and other organizations.